-Amy uses crutches to mobilise, which affects her balance and gross motor skills.
-As a media student, Amy wants to be able to film documentaries and short films independently carrying a hand-held camera, which she currently finds difficult.
-Our challenge is to produce a device that will assist Amy film whilst on crutches as independently and as stable as possible.
+Amy uses crutches to mobilise, which can affect her balance and limit the use of her hands.
+As a media student, Amy wants to be able to film documentaries and short films independently with a hand-held camera, which she currently finds difficult.
+Our challenge is to produce a device that will assist Amy to film whilst maintaining her stability on crutches.

 TOM: Melbourne are unable to advise on the suitability of any design or device for your personal situation, however if you have general questions relating to the instructions or documentation, please contact us via our email: email@example.com

 There is no digital product file available for download at this time.
 If you would like more information or believe this is an error, please email us at firstname.lastname@example.org